PrasannahVenkatesh/FullStack/README.md

 Once application is succesfully compiled, Use localhost:8080.

 For MongoDB, Please make sure you have succesfully installed mongodb in your desktop and it started running.
-You can use " mongod " command in your command prompt to start mongodb server
+You can use " mongod " command in your command prompt to start mongodb server.

 # Ui